Edgewood University: History

+Edgewood continued to grow in the late 1940s with an increasingly diverse student body.
+The first African-American faculty member, Sharon Wexler, was hired in 1956.
 With the approval of the college's board of trustees and the leadership council of the Dominican Sisters of Sinsinawa, Edgewood College's leadership renamed it Edgewood University in 2025, its centennial year.
 The change was made official on July 1.